 Finally, they prepared the four passengers travelling with ‘lap children’ infants under the age of two.
 In America, no infant seat-belts are provided for children who are not in an approved child safety seat as it isn’t an Federal Aviation Administration (FAA) regulation.
 In training, crew were taught to tell the parents to place the child on the floor at their feet and provide the passenger with blankets and pillows, in an attempt to buffer the impact.
 Jan went on to say that “Something that seemed so plausible in emergency training class seemed ludicrous in a real life crisis”.

 Now only able to make right hand turns, the DC-10 continued its steady descent towards SUX, but was approaching dangerously fast.
-In an attempt to slow the aircraft, it’s landing gear was lowered, using gravity to pull it down and lock it into place.
+In an attempt to slow the aircraft, it’s landing gear was lowered, using gravity to pull down the wheels and lock them in to place.
 They were now just minutes away from touchdown.
 The shorter of SUX’s two runways (22) was in sight, the cabin was prepared and secure and they were confident they would make it to the airport.

 But as they crossed the threshold the aircrafts nose dropped and it began to veer to the right.
 There was no time for the crew to react.
 The massive DC-10’s right wing hit the runway and the fuselage slammed into the ground, spilling fuel which ignited immediately.
 The tail section broke off and the rest of the planes body bounced several times down the runway shearing off the engines and landing gear, before rolling over and sliding to halt in the cornfield to the right of the runway.
 The whole horrendous impact was caught on camera by news crews who had heard of unfolding emergency.